keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

 so copy the `KeptnTask` yaml file you have and update the `metadata.name` field.

-A standard practice is to just increment the value of is field.
+A standard practice is to just increment the value of the suffix field.
 For example, you could create a `test-task-2.yaml` file with the `metadata.name` field set to `runhelloworld2`: